 Owning and operating a campground sounds like a dream job for some of us.
 Full-time campground living can mean ditching the city for gorgeous scenery, socializing with happy campers, gathering around crackling fires and finally perfecting that perfect s’more.

-With nearly 500 locations across the US and Canada, KOA’s owners and managers live the campground lifestyle daily.
+With more than 500 locations across the US and Canada, KOA owners and managers live the campground lifestyle daily.
 And while there’s lots of fun to be had living and working on a campground, there’s a fair share of hard work, too.
 So what’s the day-to-day life of a campground owner really like?

 The best way to answer that burning question is to ask the experts – KOA owners.
 Here’s what they had to say.